The Paper Kites: 2010: Career beginnings

 The band's first demo recordings were done mostly by Sam Bentley at his home and by Rasmussen at his university.
 At the request of their friends, they put together and released homemade EPs to sell at their shows in Melbourne.

 It was not until they recorded and released their single "Bloom" in 2010 that they began attracting media attention.
 The single and video were released online and gradually grew in popularity.
 Bentley mentioned, "It was a pretty steady progression of word of mouth, friends telling their friends and so on.
 It wasn't any sort of viral thing, it was a really natural build up of people sharing our music".
 Word spread quickly, and live appearances became increasingly well attended.
-"Bloom" was released by the band, similarly to the first recordings, only available as a hand-made EP with a handful of other tracks.
-Only about 500 "Bloom" EPs were made by the band.
-With these home-job EPs, they played several shows in Australia and New Zealand, including their first opening slots for the bands Hungry Kids of Hungary and Passenger.
+"Bloom" was released by the band, similarly to the first recordings, only available as a hand-made CD singles with a handful of other tracks.
+Only about 500 "Bloom" singles were made by the band.

-2011: Woodland
+2011–2012: Woodland and Young North

 The Paper Kites went on to begin writing and recording what would be their first EP, Woodland.
 They recorded the EP early in 2011 with Tim Johnston, who was one of Rasmussen's university teachers.
-Their first official single, "Featherstone", was released in June 2011 in advance of the EP.
-The new single was again well received by audiences, especially online.
-Following the single release, the band also released their second video, for "Featherstone".
-Already having a passion for film, Bentley said, "We always like to get really involved in the videos we make and the people we work with.
+"Featherstone", was released in June 2011 in advance of the EP.
+About the "Featherstone" video, Bentley said, "We always like to get really involved in the videos we make and the people we work with.
 Our music videos are just further extensions of the song itself, and we always want them to be interesting and engaging.
 We work pretty closely with our directors."
 Sam Bentley commented that he felt very lucky for the amount of success "Bloom" and "Featherstone" gained online.
-That August their EP Woodland was released.
+That August their debut EP Woodland was released.

-After the release, the band was picked up by booking agent Stephen Wade (founder of Select Music), who was impressed when they sold out The Corner Hotel, an iconic Melbourne venue.
-Wade introduced the band to managers Gregg Donovan and Stuart MacQueen, who, after seeing the band perform, signed them to Wonderlick Entertainment.
-Soon after, the band was invited to tour with Josh Pyke on his Only Sparrows national tour in September 2011.
-In November of that year, The Paper Kites opened on Boy & Bear's 16-date national tour of Moonfire.

 In February 2012, the band went on their first headline tour of Australia, playing sold-out shows in small clubs around the country.
 With the success of Woodland, the band began getting requests for their music on various US television shows, including "Featherstone" being featured in the season 8 finale of Grey's Anatomy.